 On 8 June 2017 the European Technology Platform for Sustainable Chemistry (SusChem) held its 15th annual Stakeholder event (#suschem2017) at the Crowne Plaza Hotel, Brussels, Belgium.
 The theme for #suschem2017 was ‘Accelerating innovation and impact in Europe: Shaping expectations and priorities for the next EU Framework Programme (FP9)’.
-A full proceedings document for #suschem2017 will be published on the new SusChem website in the near future.

 #suschem2017 brought together senior players from the chemical and biotechnology industries, academia, research technology organisations (RTOs), Small Medium Enterprises (SMEs), and the European Commission to address common challenges and debate priorities crucial to the sustainability of the European chemical and biotechnology innovation sectors.